Centrality dependence of chemical freeze-out parameters and strangeness equilibration in RHIC and LHC energies: Results and discussions

 \subsection{Freeze-out Parameters}

-We have described the variation of our extracted freeze-out parameters with number of participants($N_{part}$) for various collision energies in Fig.[\ref{fg.Tmu}].
-In plots, the horizontal-axis is the number of participants.
-Results for collision energy LHC$-$2.76 TeV to BES$-$7.7 GeV have been shown in different columns in descending order from left to right.
-For the clarity of discussion, we shall discuss variation concerning $\sqrt{s}$ first and then try to understand the changes with centrality.
+We have described the variation of our extracted freeze-out parameters with the number of participants($N_{part}$) for various collision energies in Fig.[\ref{fg.Ta}, \ref{fg.muB}, \ref{fg.muS}, \ref{fg.muQ}, \ref{fg.gammas}].
+In plots, the horizontal axis is the number of participants.
+Results for collision energy LHC$-$2.76 TeV to RHIC-BES$-$7.7 GeV have been shown in different columns in descending order from left to right.
+For the clarity of discussion, we shall discuss variation concerning $\sqrt{s_{NN}}$ first and then try to understand the changes with centrality.
+For completeness, we have also presented available results for $T_{CFO}, \mu_B$ and $\gamma_S$ from other studies alongside our findings.
+We have included results from Ref.\cite{Abelev:2008ab, Adamczyk:2017iwn} for RHIC, RHIC-BES and Ref.\cite{Becattini:2014hla} for LHC.

-The variation of the freeze-out temperatures in Fig.~[\ref{fg.Ta}] has good agreement with general understanding~\cite{Bhattacharyya:2019wag}.
-The temperature increases with collision energy and near $\sqrt{s}=39~ GeV$ saturates around the value of 160 MeV as it reaches the Hagedorn limit \cite{Hagedorn:1965st}.
+The variation of the chemical freeze-out temperatures ($T_{CFO}$) in Fig.~[\ref{fg.Ta}] has good agreement with general understanding~\cite{Bhattacharyya:2019wag}.
+At most central collisions, the freeze-out temperature increases with collision energy, and near $\sqrt{s_{NN}}=39$ GeV saturates around the value of 160 MeV as it reaches the Hagedorn limit \cite{Hagedorn:1965st}.
 At LHC, $T_{CFO}$ is lower than the expected value as the proton yield is lower than their preceding RHIC energies \cite{Abelev:2013vea}.
-There is a similarity in the variation of $T$ with $N_{part}$ for all $\sqrt{s}$.
-It starts from a slightly higher value for the most peripheral collision which is denoted by the least number of participants($N_{part}$) and then decreases with centrality.
-This increase of temperature toward peripheral bins has been explained with the presence of an afterburning stage \cite{Becattini:2014hla}.
-This stage has to depend on the number of participants as that will increase the hadron multiplicity.
-The system is expected to spend a longer time in the hadronic stage for more central collisions, giving a larger shift from the hadronization temperature.
-Despite this small (around 5 MeV) variation, the temperature appears to be independent of the centrality and maintains a flat pattern in all collision energies.
+The freeze-out temperatures seem to have a weaker dependence on the centrality and appear to be independent of $N_{part}$ and maintains a flat pattern at all collision energies.
+For $\sqrt{s_{NN}}=14.5$ GeV, the variation of $T_{CFO}$ is a little different at peripheral bins.
+The horn-like behavior is arising from a relatively lower yield of the proton (evident from the ratio $\bar{p}/p$ and $p/\pi^+$), which also reflects in the extracted values of $\mu_B$.
+There is good agreement with other results (black points) for $T_{CFO}$.
+In Ref.\cite{Abelev:2008ab, Adamczyk:2017iwn}, the parametrization has been performed utilizing only pion, kaon, and proton.
+Results from these analyses match with our findings, whereas the little differences in LHC energy may arise from the fitting procedure and particle species used for fitting.